County of Santa Barbara

 Transitional Housing Program-Plus Program, as follows:

-local vendor) to provide the Transitional Housing Program-Plus program for emancipated foster or
+(a local vendor) to provide the Transitional Housing Program-Plus program for emancipated

 A-44)